QiuYukang/5G-LENA/doc/source/nr-module.rst

 The model also supports the special slot type ("S" slots) to emulate LTE.
 In those slots, the first symbol is reserved for DL CTRL, the last slot is reserved for UL CTRL, and the rest of the symbols are available for DL data.

+Note there are not limitations in the implementation of the TDD pattern size and structure.
+However, one must ensure there is no a large gap in between two DL slots, or two UL slots, so that different timers (e.g., RRC, HARQ, CQI) do not expire simply by the TDD pattern.

 FDD model
 #########